wpeterson/emoji/README.md

 => {"moji"=>"❤", "name"=>"heart", "name-ja"=>"ハート", "category"=>"abstract", "unicode"=>"2764"}
 ```

-## Emoji Asset host
+## Emoji Asset Host
-By default, if used with Rails this gem will inherit Rails configured `Rails.asset_host`.
-Otherwise, you will need to configure the `Emoji.asset_host` as a string URL or a lambda/proc.
+By default when used with Rails, this gem will inherit Rails configured `Rails.asset_host`.
+Otherwise, you will need to manually configure the `Emoji.asset_host` as a string URL or a lambda/proc.

 ```ruby
 # String URL